 This charred broccoli (warm salad?) did not start out as a “blog recipe” – i.e. a concept developed specifically with the intention of publishing.
 No. It appeared rather unexpectedly in my life, on a regular weeknight when I just wanted to include a veggie side with our basic-a$$ pasta-with-jarred-sauce dinner.

-I grabbed a head of broccoli from the fridge and – not wanting to deal with preheating the oven – decided to cook it in a cast iron skillet like I’d seen Carolina Gelen do.
-To add color and balance the smoky flavor, I wanted to add some sort of sauce/topping and pulled out whatever called my name from the fridge: a jarred roasted red pepper, lemon, and parsley, plus a garlic clove.
-I ate the resulting side dish with such voracity that it pretty much became my main course.
-It’s been a staple since.
+I grabbed a head of broccoli from the fridge and, not wanting to deal with preheating the oven, decided to cook it in a cast iron skillet like I’d seen Carolina Gelen do.
+To add color and balance the smoky flavor, I wanted to add some sort of topping and pulled out whatever called my name from the fridge: a jarred roasted red pepper, lemon, and parsley, plus a garlic clove.

-Pro Tips for the Perfect Cast Iron Skillet Charred Broccoli
+Pro Tips for the Perfect Charred Broccoli

 What makes this broccoli so special are the savory, near-burnt dark brown edges.
-They create a smoky, char-grilled flavor that’s completely irresistible and balanced perfectly by the bright and zesty pepper relish.
+They create a smoky, char-grilled flavor that’s completely irresistible, and balanced perfectly by the bright and zesty pepper relish.
 For perfect browning…

 - Use a cast iron skillet.* Cast iron retains heat well and won’t cool down when you place cold items (in this case, broccoli) inside; that means it’s great for creating a delicious crust.
 Also, oil won’t burn into cast iron and potentially ruin its surface, which can happen with other types of pans at high heat.
 These skillets are super affordable, non-toxic, and last forever.